 Religious Studies challenges people to think deeply about some of the most profound questions in life.
 It is an academic and demanding course, in which discussion plays an essential role.
-The course promotes independent critical thought and the ability to construct arguments.
+The A Level course promotes independent critical thought and the ability to construct arguments.
 It encourages students to develop an awareness of different ways of understanding the world as well as a deeper understanding of their own views and opinions.
 Religious Studies appeals to individuals who are inquisitive and willing to challenge their own attitudes and beliefs, as well as those of others.

 A minimum of five GCSEs (with two at grade 6 and three at grade 4).